mayeco/patagonia/readme.md

 Generate or update a comprehensive README.md file based on the current application/project structure and code analysis.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete README generation within 8 steps maximum.

+**DECISION POINTS**: Make binary decisions - project structure is clear or needs clarification.

+**VALIDATION**: Validate project files and structure before generation.

+**TERMINATION CONDITIONS**:
+- If no project structure found: Ask the developer for details and STOP
+- If language detection fails: Default to Spanish and continue
+- Always generate README in detected language

-## Steps
+## STEPS

+0. **LANGUAGE DETECTION**:
-0. Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English)
-1. If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses
-2. Analyze the project structure and identify key components:
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

+1. **ANALYZE PROJECT STRUCTURE**:
    - Project type (web app, API, library, CLI tool, etc.)
    - Main programming languages and frameworks used
    - Key directories and their purposes
    - Configuration files and their roles
    - Entry points and main application files

-3. Examine package.json, requirements.txt, or similar dependency files to understand:
+2. **EXAMINE DEPENDENCY FILES**:
    - Project dependencies and their purposes
    - Available scripts and commands
    - Project metadata (name, version, description, author)

-4. Analyze key source files to understand:
+3. **ANALYZE KEY SOURCE FILES**:
    - Main functionality and features
    - Architecture patterns used
    - API endpoints or main functions (if applicable)
    - Database models or data structures

-5. Generate a comprehensive README.md in the detected language with sections:
+4. **GENERATE README CONTENT**:
    - Project title and description
    - Installation instructions
    - Usage examples